Republic of Karelia: Civil War

+Karelian Autonomous Soviet Socialist Republic

+After the Likbez policy was fulfilled, the Republic now shifted its goal from educating the people to expanding the production and electrifying the Republic according to the GOELRO plan.
+The first steps were the creation of Mevezegorsky and Pudozsky tree-cutting factories, the Kondopoga Paper Factory, and the launch of the Kem and the Uhta hydroelectrostations.

+In the 1930s, the goal yet again shifted, now to improving the cultural and physical development and well-being of the locals by creation of many free clinics and hospitals, "Houses of Physical Culture", Theaters etc.

+Many of the Finns who fled to Karelia were detained and most likely shot during The Great Purge of 1937, with the Karelian ethnic Finns' population dropping to 21%.
+Karelia has one of the biggest burial sites of Stalinist purges in Russia, Sandarmokh, where possibly thousands of victims were executed.

 Winter War

 During the Winter War, a Soviet puppet government was created in occupied territories.
 The Finnish Democratic Republic was to incorporate most of Finland's pre-war territories plus some western parts of the KASSR.
 Some members of the FDP government were also members of the KASSR government.

 After the Moscow Peace Treaty territories of the Karelian Isthmus were transferred to the newly created Karelo-Finnish Soviet Socialist Republic.
 After the evacuation of Finnish Karelia, the new territories were left unpopulated, so migrants from Belarus, Ukraine, Russia, and other Soviet republics moved in.
 To this day, this area has one of the lowest percentages of Karelian and Finnish populations in the Republic.